ankitgadling/postal-regex/README.md

-# Postal Regex Repository
+# Postal Regex

-A community-maintained repository of postal/ZIP code regex patterns for 25+ countries, with auto-generated tests and schema validation.
+A community-maintained repository of postal/ZIP code regex patterns for 50+ countries.
-This project is ideal for **form validation, data cleaning, and big data applications**.
+This package is ideal for **form validation, data cleaning, and big data applications**.

 ---

 ## Features

-- ✅ 35+ countries included, with postal code regex patterns
+- ✅ 50+ countries included, with postal code regex patterns
 - ✅ Supports lookup by **country code** or **country name**
 - ✅ Precompiled regex for fast validation in Python
-- ✅ Auto-generated tests using `sample_valid` and `sample_invalid` entries
 - ✅ JSON schema ensures consistent data structure
 - ✅ Ready for **big data frameworks** like Spark, Dask, or Pandas